tillbiskup/evedata/docs/architecture.rst

     * How to deal with "lazy loading" combined with filling?

-      For filling any axis, we need to have the position counts of *all* HDF5 datasets (aka :obj:`evefile.evedata.EveData` objects).
+      For filling any axis, we need to have the position counts of *all* HDF5 datasets (aka :obj:`evefile.data.EveData` objects).
 This seems to contradict the idea of *not* reading all data at once before filling.

       Of course, if one uses the preferred channel/detector and axis/motor (and there are "established" ways how to determine those if they are not set in the eveH5 file explicitly, though this most probably involves again accessing *all* data), one could only fill those and refill once a user wants to see something different.
 However, this would imply changing the fill mode "on the fly".
 If the original :obj:`evefile.evefile.EveFile` object is gone by then, the relevant information may no longer be available, resulting in reimporting the data from the original eveH5 file.